 Cables run underground and only small boxes are available as distributors.
-As a result, many transformer towers are demolished.
+As a result many electrical substations are being demolished.

-In our modern world, it is difficult for many wild animals to find suitable places to shelter and to raise youngsters.
-A converted transformer house offers many options for wild guests.
+In our modern world it is difficult for many wild animals to find suitable places to shelter and to raise ofdspring.
+A converted electrical substation offers many options for guests from the wild.
 There is a stork nest on the roof.
-Falcons, owls and bats find refuge in the roof structure.
+Falcons, owls and bats find refuge in the roof truss.

-Nesting aids for wild bees and other insects also find their place here.
+Nesting aids for wild bees and other insects can also be found here.

-The space under the eaves is often used by swallows.
+The space under the roof ledge is often used by swallows.

-With a few modifications around the transformer house, grass snakes, hedgehogs, toads and slow worms find a place to stay for the winter.
+With a few modifications around the electrical substation grass snakes, hedgehogs, toads and slow worms find a place to stay in during the winter.

-The habitat gained in and around the transformer house is maintained and maintained by the Görlitz zoo.
+The gained habitat in and around the electrical subsation is being maintained and preserved by Görlitz zoo.

 Pictures: Igel - Alexas_Fotos, Schwalben - Eismannhans